tommytran8/guessanddraw/README.md

     - is an exercise with using Node.js and Socket.io

 # Features (Work In Progress)
-    [ ] Lobby before starting the game to enter Username [x] Users can draw on canvas that updates on everyone's screen [x] Drawing will render on new player's or reentering player's canvas [ ] Hide the words on the screens of those who are not drawing [ ] One player can only draw and rotate between players [x] Chat with username and message
+    [x] Lobby before starting the game to enter Username [x] Users can draw on canvas that updates on everyone's screen [x] Drawing will render on new player's or reentering player's canvas [ ] Hide the words on the screens of those who are not drawing [x] One player can only draw and rotate between players [x] Chat with username and message
-    [x] list of players
+    [x] List of players
-    [x] Drawingtools, like color or pixelsize change [x] Randomize word and show it on everyone's screen [x] Timer; count down shows on everyone's screen (synchronously) [ ] Scoring system
+    [x] Drawingtools, like color or pixelsize change [x] Randomize word and show it on everyone's screen [x] Timer; count down shows on everyone's screen (synchronously) [x] Game will continue even if host leaves (need at least 1 player in lobby) [x] If host was drawer and leaves, start new round [ ] Scoring system
     [x] Game will reset when everyone leaves
-    [x] Game will continue even if host leaves (need at least 1 player in lobby) [x] New word and reset timers when everyone guesses correctly [x] Indicate to player if word is correctly guessed (not synchronous) [x] Player cannot message when already they guessed word
+    [x] New word and reset timers when everyone guesses correctly [x] Indicate to player if word is correctly guessed (not synchronous) [x] Player cannot message when already they guessed word